parasaurolophus/node-red-eventsource/README.md

 - <https://github.com/EventSource/eventsource>
 - <https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events>

+### Properties

+_See the discussion of the `msg.payload.url` and `msg.payload.initDict` input message properties for a full discussion of the `url` and `initDict` properties in the node settings dialog.
+While setting these parameters in the node itself is supported, for most real world scenarios it is better to leave these empty and rely on passing messages into an `EventSource` node to control its state._

+If a URL is set in the node settings dialog, the node will attempt to connect automatically each time the flow is (re-)started.
+Such a node will still respond to messages sent to its input port as described in the next section.

 ### Inputs

+_Any parameters passed in an incoming message will override the corresponding parameters specified via the node's settings dialog._

 If `msg.payload` is an object with a `url` property and, optionally, an `initDict` property then this node uses `new EventSource(msg.payload.url, msg.payload.initDict)` to wrap a newly created `eventsource` instance.
 The `initDict` defaults to an empty object (`{}`) if it is not supplied in `msg.payload`.